 The Real Win: Physicians Doing What Only Physicians Can Do

-But here's the critical piece: these systems only work if they're rigorously validated by the physicians who understand what actually matters in clinical practice.
+Digital front doors don't replace physicians.
+They protect us.
+They preserve our capacity for the work that actually requires years of training and clinical judgment.
+But these systems only work if they're rigorously validated by the physicians who understand what actually matters in clinical practice.
 A chatbot that performs well on benchmark tests but misses subtle red flags in real patient presentations isn't just useless.
 It's dangerous.

 Learn more about how Automate Clinic is helping AI companies build safer, more effective healthcare tools at automate.clinic.